USFWS/secas/README.md

 Learn more at [secassoutheast.org/about](http://secassoutheast.org/about).

+## Installing Dependencies

+This project uses [Ruby](https://www.ruby-lang.org/en/) and [NodeJS](https://nodejs.org/en/).
+You must first install both before you can get started.
+The website itself is build with [Jekyll](https://jekyllrb.com) version 3.2.1, a static site generator written in Ruby and is hosted on [GitHub Pages](https://pages.github.com/).
+You can install `Jekyll` and it's dependencies once you have Ruby installed with `gem install Jekyll`.

+We use NodeJS to resize and optimize hero images, and to bundle the JavaScript used on the site into a single file.
+Once you have Node installed and are in the root directory of the project run `npm install`, or `npm i`.
+To process hero images run `npm run hero` from the root directory.
+If you would like to add additional hero images they should be stored in `_src/images/hero`, and an object describing the hero image should be added to `_src/js/homepage/images.js` so it can be randomly chosen and injected into a page each time a new page is loaded.

+The JavaScript that runs on every page injects a random hero image, and handles site-wide search.
+This project-within-a-project is stored in `_src/js/homepage`.
+Move into that directory from the project root with `cd _src/js/homepage` then install dependencies with `npm i`.
+To work on the site-wide JavaScript in development mode you can run `npm run watch`.
+To create a production-ready build of the JavaScript run `npm run build`.
+See `_src/js/homepage/package.json` for more details.

+## Run a Development Server

+To run a local development server open up a terminal and run either `npm start` or `jekyll serve --config _config.yml,_config-dev.yml -w`.

 ## License

 With the exception of photos on this website all source code and content is available under a CCO 1.0 license.
 Please see individual photo credits for licensing information.